devlandb/bicycle-tpms/README.md

 # bicycle-tpms
-project to look at tire pressure of my bike cause im lazy
+Measures the tire pressure of my bike with a pressure sensor connected to STM32F401 board, transmits data to dashboard